starksinclair/Multi-LLM-Agent-system/README.md

 ### Error Handling for Model Overload

-If the query refinement model (e.g., Gemini) is overloaded or returns a 503 Service Unavailable error, HealthConnect will automatically fall back to using the original user query without refinement.
+* If the query refinement model (e.g., Gemini) is overloaded or returns a 503 Service Unavailable error, HealthConnect will automatically fall back to using the original user query without refinement.
 This ensures the system remains robust and continues processing even if a specific LLM agent is temporarily unavailable.

+* If the research or validation model (e.g., Gemini, DeepSeek) is overloaded or returns a 503 Service Unavailable error, HealthConnect will gracefully handle the error by returning a clear message to the user:
+"The model is currently overloaded due to a high volume of requests.
+Please try again during off peak hours."
+This ensures the system remains robust and does not break the user flow, even if a specific LLM agent is temporarily unavailable.

 ## 🚀 Getting Started